-What Is CHIP?
-Millions Of Children Wouldn't Have Health Care Without It
+Here's Why CHIP Is Important To Millions Of Children Without Health Care

 Over the past three months, one of the most important political subjects in America has revolved around four letters: CHIP.
 If you're wondering what CHIP is, don't worry.
 Plenty of people — especially those who either don't have children, or who do have children but already provide them with health coverage — are likely to not have known what CHIP is, especially before September.